Climate gentrification

-Climate gentrification is a subset of climate migration, in which certain lower-socioeconomic communities are displaced in place of housing for more wealthy communities.
-Areas affected by this phenomenon are typically coastal cities, islands, and other vulnerable areas that are susceptible to rising sea levels, extreme weather events, and other climate-related disasters.
+Climate gentrification is a type of climate migration where households and communities face economic stress and potential displacement as the demand for lower-risk geographies increases from populations leaving areas impacted by climate change.
+Those affected by this phenomenon are typically in coastal cities, islands, and other vulnerable areas, susceptible to rising sea levels, wildfires, extreme weather events, and other climate-related disasters.

-Origin and Etymology
+Origin

-Gentrification is a process of economic displacement whereby areas of lower socioeconomic status get up-scaled and changed by wealthier people moving in, increasing the cost of living, and ultimately displacing lower class residents.
-As the climate crisis continues to displace communities globally, a new form of gentrification has been established known as climate gentrification.
+Gentrification is a process of economic displacement where areas of lower socioeconomic status are quickly changed by wealthier people moving in.
+They increase the cost of living and displace lower class residents.
+The climate crisis is a global displacement process.
+Wealthy people take advantage of this displacement as they would on a smaller scale, establishing "climate gentrification."
+Climate gentrification may manifest in one of three ways.
+In the Superior Investment Pathway, demand for housing and real estate increases as people move from a risky area to an area with lower risk.
+In the Cost-Burden Pathway, only wealthy people can bear the costs of living in high-risk areas, as lower socioeconomic status households are forced to leave because of increased costs and risks.
+Finally, in the Resilience Investment Pathway, rents and the value of properties leads to displacement effects as an unintended consequence of investments in resilience and risk reduction infrastructure that lowers risks and increased the amenity value of the community.

 Causes

-There are a series of factors that contribute to climate gentrification in regions across the world.

-Economic Inequality

-Historically, vulnerable areas located near to the seas and beaches excluded marginalized groups and are thus mainly populated by high-income communities.
-In recent times, the fear of climate change has reversed this trend as wealthy communities begin to move inland to prioritize the safety and value of their property.
-Primarily, this widespread displacement of lower income groups can be accredited to the lure of higher ground that has become increasingly prioritized by cities, specifically those located coastally.
-The emerging threat of extreme weather and rising sea levels has motivated investors to purchase property in a geologically safer location inland, simultaneously taking advantage of the cheaper property values.
+Historically, vulnerable areas located near seas and beaches excluded marginalized groups and are populated by high-income communities.
+The unpredictability of climate change has reversed this trend as wealthy communities begin to move inland to prioritize the safety and value of their property.
+This widespread displacement of lower income groups can be attributed to the security of higher ground that has become prioritized by coastal cities.
+The threat of more extreme weather and rising sea levels is motivating factor for investors to purchase property in a geologically safer location, simultaneously taking advantage of the cheaper property values.

-Urbanization

-A combination of urbanization and rapid population growth in coastal and wetland areas driven by economic, cultural, and environmental factors, increase the number of individuals exposed to increased flooding.
-As high income households move out of coastal areas, the lurking issues of the climate crisis are pushing people inward.
+Rapid urbanization in coastal and wetland areas driven by economic, cultural, and environmental factors, has also increased the number of individuals exposed to flooding.
+As displacement occurs, opportunities for those with the means appear both coastal and inland.

-Natural Disaster

-This can be seen through natural disaster events throughout history, specifically hurricanes.
+Natural disaster events, specifically hurricanes, are also drivers of displacement.
 Climate-related disasters in 2018 alone displaced more than 1.2 million people.

-In 2024, Hurricane Helene was responsible for $78.7 billion worth of damage and economic loss to Southern United States (mostly Southeastern region such as Florida and the Carolinas) along with other countries and territories around the Atlantic Ocean.
-Experts point to climate change as the reason why rainfall was 10% heavier in effected regions and rainfall totals over the 2-day and 3-day maxima were respectively 40% and 70% more likely due to record hot sea-surface temperatures.
+In 2024, Hurricane Helene was responsible for $78.7 billion worth of damage and economic loss to Southern United States (mostly Florida and the Carolinas), along with other countries and territories around the Atlantic Ocean.
+Experts cite climate change as the reason why rainfall was 10% heavier and rainfall totals over the two-day and three-day maxima were respectively 40% and 70%, more likely due to record hot sea-surface temperatures.